 Some of the learning outcomes in Section 1.2 are generic, i.e. they could be covered in many different activities.
+These have not been explicitly included in Table 1.

-The learning outcome 'designing, constructing and checking circuits using DC power supplies, cells and a range of electronic components', 1.2.2(k), needs to be covered across the selection of activities.
+The learning outcome 'Safely and correctly handling solids and liquids, including corrosive, irritant, flammable and toxic substances', 1.2.2(k), needs to be covered across the selection of activities.